smart48/larakube/README.md

 ## Quick Start

-To quickly get started use the `kube.sh` script in the local directory:
+To quickly get started run `minikube start` followed by the use of the `kube.sh` script in the local directory:

 - on Zsh shell use `bash kube.sh`
 - on Bash shell use `./kube.sh`